Atlantic, Cape, Cumberland counties top 362,000 vaccinations

-According to state records, 362,223 doses of COVID-19 vaccines have been administered in Atlantic, Cape May and Cumberland counties as of Tuesday evening.
+According to state records, 362,223 doses of COVID-19 vaccines have been administered in Atlantic, Cape May and Cumberland counties as of Thursday morning.

 Contact Ahmad Austin: